 - a.
-During the year, PF Digital Media Services Limited (PF Digital) was merged with Prime Focus Limited (PFL), and therefore the balances of PF Digital are merged with PFL in both reported years - b.
-The promoters has given personal guarantee and has pledged part of his shareholdings of PFL for borrowings taken by the Company (Refer Note 17) - c.
-During previous year, ₹ 70.07 lakhs was written back towards Prime Focus HK Holdings Limited - d.
-All contracts/ arrangement with the related parties are at arms length
+During the previous year, PF Digital Media Services Limited (PF Digital) was merged with Prime Focus Limited (PFL). - b.
+The promoters has given personal guarantee and has pledged part of his shareholdings for borrowings taken by the c.
+All contracts/ arrangement with the related parties are at arms length. - d.
+As the liabilities for defined benefit plans are provided on the basis of report of actuary for the Company as a whole, the amounts pertaining to Key Management Personnel are not included.

-32. Capital commitments in ₹ Lakhs
+32. Capital commitments

-March 31, 2022 March 31, 2021
+Estimated amount of contracts remaining to be executed on capital account (net of advances) and not provided for: March 31, 2023 in ₹ Lakhs March 31, 2022

-Estimated amount of contracts remaining to be executed on capital account (net of advances)
+provided for.
+1,573.82 60.60

-and not provided for: 60,60 235,88
+33. Contingent liabilities 00.00